mkby/cloudbreak/integration-test/README.md

   # integratontest.gcpcredential params must be set in application.yml
   - name: gcp_credential_test
-    parameters:
+    codeGrantFlowInitParams:
       credentialName: it-gcp-credential-restest
     classes:
       - com.sequenceiq.it.cloudbreak.GcpCredentialCreationTest
       - com.sequenceiq.it.cloudbreak.CredentialDeleteByNameTest
 ```

 All test has its own parameter set which you have to define.
-There are application level, suite level and test level parameters.
+There are application level, suite level and test level codeGrantFlowInitParams.
 In the example `cleanUp` is a suite level parameter and all the tests will get where it is defined as test parameter, but `gcpName` parameter only visible for the gcp_template_test tests.

 ### Test suite example with existing credential, blueprint resources:
 ```
 name: OpenStack_full_smoketest_cred
-parameters:
+codeGrantFlowInitParams:
   cloudProvider: OPENSTACK
   blueprintName: testbp
   credentialName: openstack